 How to arrange Disability Services at SCC

-- Request reasonable accommodations.
-Be prepared to discuss your disability and how it affects you in the college setting
+- Be prepared to discuss your disability and how it affects you in the academic setting.

 Accommodated Accuplacer Testing for Students with a Qualifying Disability